 - Type of protection of openings such as windows and glass doors with impact glass or shutters.

-- Secondary Water Resistance (SWR) aka peel & stick, that provides an additional barrier to reduce the likelihood of the roof from leaking if the primary roof covering comes off in a windstorm.
+- Secondary Water Resistance (SWR) aka peel & stick, provides an additional barrier to reduce the likelihood of the roof from leaking if the primary roof covering comes off in a windstorm.